Marking the end of British Summer Time, the clocks go back in October, giving us an extra hour in bed

-On the last Sunday of October the clocks 'fall back': they go back by one hour.
+On the last Sunday of October in the UK, the clocks go back by one hour.

-An easy way to remember which way the clocks change is to think of the seasons: in spring the clocks ‘spring forward', and in autumn they 'fall back'.
+An easy way to remember which way the clocks change is to think of the seasons: in spring the clocks ‘spring forward', while in autumn they 'fall back'.

 About 70 countries have some form of daylight saving time, but it varies from region to region.